-Native speakers of French, German, and Spanish who choose to major in their native language may not register for

-300- or 400-level conversation courses but may substitute any other 300- or 400-level elective course to complete the required number of hours for the B.A. in general foreign languages.
+Native speakers of French, German, and Spanish who choose to major in their native language may not register for 300- or 400-level conversation courses but may substitute any other 300- or 400-level elective course to complete the required number of hours for the B.A. in foreign languages and literatures.

-No student may present more than twelve credit hours of topics credit or six credit hours of independent study credit toward the major program.
+No student may present more than twelve hours of topics credit or six hours of independent study credit toward the major program.